OpenTermsArchive/engine/ops/README.md

 - `update`: to update the app (pull code, install dependencies and restart app)
 - `update-declarations`: to update services declarations (pull declarations, install dependencies and restart app)

-For example, you can update `OpenTermsArchive` by running:
+For example, you can update `Open Terms Archive` by running:

 ```
 ansible-playbook ops/app.yml --tags update